reactivego/rx/README.md

 $ go get github.com/reactivego/rx
 ```

-Then import it in your code:
+Then import it in your program:

 ```go
 import "github.com/reactivego/rx"